-How Cucumber Works
+How Cucumber Works - Step By Step

-If the code in the step definition executes without error, Cucumber proceeds to the next step in the scenario.
-If it gets to the end of the scenario without any of the steps raising an error, it marks the scenario as having passed.
-If any of the steps in the scenario fail, however, Cucumber marks the scenario as having failed and moves on to the next one.
-As the scenarios run, Cucumber prints out the results showing you exactly what is working and what isn’t.
+- Mark Scenario Pass or Fail: If the code in the step definition executes without error, Cucumber proceeds to the next step in the Scenario.
+During execution, if Cucumber reaches the end of the Scenario without any of the steps fail, it marks the Scenario as passed.
+In other cases, if any Step in the Scenario fails, Cucumber marks the Scenario as failed and moves on to the following Scenario.